STaRDoGG/GeekDrop-Props/README.md

 ## Uninstallation ##

-To uninstall it, just delete GDProps.exe and it’s gone.
+To uninstall it, just delete GDProps.exe and itâ€™s gone.
 It installs absolutely nothing whatsoever, leaves no unwanted turds behind, nada.